Decommissioning of the Gentilly‑2 facilities

 On September 20, 2012, the Québec government announced that it would not be refurbishing the Gentilly‑2 generating station and would begin the definitive shutdown of the plant, which had reached the end of its service life.

 Gentilly‑2 generating station had an installed capacity of 675 MW and is equipped with a CANDU (CANada Deuterium Uranium) reactor.
 Commissioned in 1983, it ceased operation on December 28, 2012, after 29 years of meeting the most exacting security and safety standards with respect to protection of the environment, workers and the general public.

-The decommissioning of the Gentilly‑2 power plant is a four-step process: preparation for dormancy, which covers unloading the reactor and deactivating the systems; dormancy, in which spent (irradiated) fuel is put into dry storage for more than 40 years; dismantling the facilities; and, finally, site rehabilitation.
+The decommissioning of the Gentilly‑2 power plant is a four‑step process: preparation for storage with surveillance, which covers unloading the reactor and deactivating the systems; storage with surveillance, in which spent (irradiated) fuel is put into dry storage for more than 40 years; dismantling the facilities; and, finally, final site restoration.

 Complete decommissioning schedule

 Complete defueling of the reactor core and gradual lay up of nuclear systems.